digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 #.
 Learn how to
    :doc:`use the instrument packages to model different financial instruments <instruments/intro>`
 #.
 Explore the :ref:`Daml Finance Demo Application <daml-finance-demo-app>`
+#.
+Ask questions in the `Forum <https://discuss.daml.com/tag/daml-finance>`_ or read existing
+   discussions

 .. _releases: